 “REALTIME REPORTING and CAPTIONING THEORY”

 Court Reporting and Captioning at Home was developed to prepare students to pass any State CSR (Certified Shorthand Reporter) examination or the National RPR certification exam.
 CRAH provides the “Realtime Reporting and Captioning Theory,” the only NCRA-(National Court Reporters Assocation) approved theory developed specifically for court reporting, captioning and CART Providing home study students.
 Court Reporting Students with prior training may utilize the theory they previously learned, or they may choose to update their theory with realtime writing concepts from the CRAH theory, or they may learn the 20 Realtime Reporting and Captioning Theory lessons.
 The Court Reporting and Captioning at Home NCRA-approved theory is simplified yet is the most advanced theory today.
 And it offers options to allow students to learn theory more easily and more quickly!
-It is the ONLY NCRA-approved theory with a DVD tutorial that illustrates everything you would learn in a traditional court reporting college from how to set up your steno machine, proper posture, finger placement, and how to write each of the 20 theory lessons!
+It is the ONLY NCRA-approved theory with studio-produced, animated graphic video tutorials that illustrate everything you would learn in a traditional court reporting college from how to set up your steno machine, proper posture, finger placement, and how to write each of the 20 theory lessons!
 It’s like having a court reporter sitting beside you.
 Students with prior training do not have to devote time to anything in which they are already proficient or that they have taken previously.

 While Court Reporting and Captioning at Home furnishes all the academics that are found on state and national court reporting certification examinations, if you are already proficient in some of them, you may simply review our materials, and if you choose to do so, take a test on the lesson and grade it using the answer sheets provided.
 You can save months and months in training with the CRAH program.
 While academics ARE important, there is a better way to approach them than the method utilized in traditional court reporting schools and their online court reporting programs that require you to waste months and months (many semesters) on academics, many of which do not even relate to court reporting, broadcast captioning, or CART Providing such as: sociology, culture in society, human relations, algebra, word processing, creative writing, etc. Most traditional schools and their online court reporting programs still require students who already have Associate’s Degrees, or Bachelor’s Degrees, or higher to waste time on academics they have already taken and in which they are already proficient.
 With the Court Reporting and Captioning at Home program, you have available the necessary training materials to prepare for national and state certification.

 Not only does Court Reporting and Captioning at Home provide the best realtime writing theory, but our Support Department is second to none, composed of court reporters, broadcast captioners, or CART Providers who have passed state or national certification examinations and who have been successful in these realtime court reporting careers.
 It is undisputed that if an instructor has never accomplished the career himself and passed certification examinations to prove his proficiency, it is REALLY difficult, if not impossible, to teach someone else a profession in which he has never trained or performed himself.
 Currently, each member of our support staff has over 20 years’ experience in one of these careers.
-So if you have watched the DVD tutorial and still have a question, contact the Support Department, and they will work with you until you understand the answer!
+So if you have watched the video tutorial and still have a question, contact the Support Department, and they will work with you until you understand the answer!
 CRAH receives accolades regarding our Support Department weekly!
 The support you receive can be responsible for your success … or your failure.
 So be certain the individuals training you are of the highest caliber possible.
 Simply having the CRI (Certified Reporting Instructor) designation means the individual has sat in on teaching seminars at the NCRA’s National Convention and has been conferred those credentials.
 It does NOT mean that the person has necessarily ever trained for these careers, passed a certification examination, or reported even one assignment.
 Be certain YOUR support staff has RPR, CSR, RMR, RDR, CRR, CBC or CCP credentials.